French Indochina in World War II: August revolution

-After August Revolution took place throughout Vietnam, Ho Chi Minh declared independence in September.
+After the August Revolution took place throughout Vietnam, Ho Chi Minh declared independence in September.
 In a dramatic speech, he began withAll men are created equal.
 The Creator has given us certain inalienable rights: the right to Life, the right to be Free, and the right to achieve Happiness...These immortal words are taken from the Declaration of Independence of the United States of America in 1776.
 In a larger sense, this means that: all the peoples of the world are equal; all the people have the right to live, to be happy, to be free. turning to the Declaration of the French Revolution in 1791, "It also states Men are born, must be free, and have equal rights.
 These are undeniable truths.

 Ho's declaration had none but emotional impact; the French soon reestablished their authority after the Japanese surrendered.
-We have no way to know how much of this Ho believed, but it should be remembered as an example of how he understood the thinking of those who would become his enemy, while Lyndon Baines Johnson and Robert S. McNamara never seemed to grasp his beliefs in the willingness to accept protracted war and great losses, in the interest of eventual control.

 Cochin China, at this time, was far less organized than Tonkin.
 Cao Đài set up a state around Tây Ninh, while Hòa Hảo declared one in the Cần Thơ area.
-These sects, along with a non-Viet Minh Trotskyite faction, formed the United National Front (UNF), which demonstrated on August 21.
+These sects, along with a non-Viet Minh Trotskyist faction, formed the United National Front (UNF), which demonstrated on August 21.
 The Viet Minh, however, called for the UNF to accept its authority, else let the French to declare all Vietnamese nationalism a Japanese proxy, and the UNF tentatively accepted this on the 25th.

 The non-Communist nationalists became increasingly suspicious believing the Viet Minh Committee of the South was cooperating with Colonel Cedile.
 Mass demonstrations took place in Saigon on the 2nd, and shots were fired at it; the perpetrators were not identified.

 Through the OSS Patti mission, often through emissaries, from the fall of 1945 to the fall of 1946, the United States received a series of communications from Ho Chi Minh depicting calamitous conditions in Vietnam, invoking the principles proclaimed in the Atlantic Charter and in the Charter of the United Nations, and pleading for U.S. recognition of the independence of the Democratic Republic of Vietnam (DRV), or — as a last resort — trusteeship for Vietnam under the United Nations.